apache/tapestry-5/5_10_RELEASE_NOTES.md

 # Non-backward-compatible changes

-Using Require.js and AMD modules, modules that used to return a function now return an object with a `default` property with the function.
+When using Require.js and AMD modules, from Tapestry 5.10.0 on, the previously returned objects, functions or values are now the `default` property of the object received from `require()`.
 This is a consequence we couldn't avoid from the CoffeeScript to JavaScript to TypeScript conversion.